Be resourceful and solve problems

 All of our tutoring is one-to-one.
 We work in tandem with you and our tutors to create an educational plan that can be broad or specialized to give your child the specialized support that he or she needs to excel.
 We match our tutors and students based on skill set needed, personality, and availability for sessions.
-Our tutors attend additional professional development trainings held at our office.
+Our tutors attend monthly professional development trainings.

 How do you find the right tutor for my child?

 As part of our initial contact with you, we assess the educational needs and goals for your child and other personal factors.
 This information facilitates our ability to find the best tutor for your child.
 Our Master’s educated professionals on staff ensure that your child receives quality tutorial support.